themesberg/flowbite/content/components/indicators.md

 group: components
 toc: true

-previous: Forms
+previous: Gallery
-previousLink: components/forms/
+previousLink: components/gallery/
-next: List group
+next: KBD (Keyboard)
-nextLink: components/list-group/
+nextLink: components/kbd/
 ---

 The indicator component can be used as a small element positioned absolutely relative to another component such as a button or card and show a number count, account status (red for offline, green for online) and other useful information.